 These QTP tutorials are designed for beginners to advanced users.
 Starting from QTP basics you will learn advanced scripting all with practical examples for your easy understanding.

-NOTE: Below text tutorials are enough for you to get started learning on QTP automation tool.
-But if you are interested in hands-on LIVE QTP training please check our comprehensive QTP online course by the experienced professionals.
-Click on below image to view more details about this course.
+NOTE: Below text tutorials are enough for you to get started learning on the QTP Automation tool.
+But if you are interested in hands-on QTP training please check our Comprehensive QTP video course by the experienced professionals.

 If you are an expert QTP user please share your experience to improve this QTP training series by discussing advanced QTP concepts and answering readers' questions.

 What You Will Learn:

 - Tutorial #1 – Introduction to QuickTest Professional (QTP)

 - Tutorial #2 – Working with QTP Keyword View and Expert view

 - Tutorial #3 – Adding Standard Steps From Keyword View

 - Tutorial #4 – Conditional & Loop Statements in Keyword View

 - Tutorial #5 – Moving Steps and Dealing with Breakpoints